Hey, you. The mom who is overwhelmed. The mom who is tired. The mom who needs a hug.

 It’s feeling guilty, then feeling victorious.
 It’s being tired, but somehow mustering the energy you need to smile and get through the day.

-And I just wanted to say, that I think it’s okay to yearn for the day when a quiet, peaceful shower is the norm instead of setting up an army of toys and snacks in the bathroom to occupy your little one or spend the 8 minutes worrying that you accidentally left scissors out and your three-year-old is going to have a new ‘do because you had the audacity to take the time to shave your legs.
+And I just wanted to say, that I think it’s OK to yearn for the day when a quiet, peaceful shower is the norm instead of setting up an army of toys and snacks in the bathroom to occupy your little one or spend the 8 minutes worrying that you accidentally left scissors out and your 3-year-old is going to have a new ‘do because you had the audacity to take the time to shave your legs.
 Like, sometimes you just have to shave your legs.

-It’s also okay (but, to be honest, kind of annoying) to hear a child crying when you’re in the shower even when your child is sleeping/being watched by someone else/not even with you.
+It’s also OK (but, to be honest, kind of annoying) to hear a child crying when you’re in the shower even when your child is sleeping/being watched by someone else/not even with you.
 That’ll probably stay with us for a while, mamas.

-It is also okay to take the time to clean up, to do the dishes, to vacuum, etc. while the kids occupy themselves.
+It is also OK to take the time to clean up, to do the dishes, to vacuum, etc. while the kids occupy themselves.
 Sometimes you have to do what you have to do, and they need to fend for themselves.
 And a clean house makes for a clear mind.
 (Or at least semi-clear.)

-It is okay to miss your ‘pre-motherhood’ self and the independence you often took for granted, but at the same time, to not even be able to fathom who you would be without your children.
+It is OK to miss your ‘pre-motherhood’ self and the independence you often took for granted, but at the same time, to not even be able to fathom who you would be without your children.
 Or what you would do.
 Or whether it would be acceptable or not to watch Disney movies all the time if you didn’t have children.
 (I mean…could you really live without Moana?
 Simple answer…no.)

 And all the other things.
 To wear lots of hats—sometimes multiple hats at once.
-It’s okay to have dreams and goals that involve your family and children, and dreams and goals that are for yourself.
+It’s OK to have dreams and goals that involve your family and children, and dreams and goals that are for yourself.

 A version of this post was published August 31, 2017.
 It has been updated.